2017 Montreal ePrix: Post-race

 The top three drivers appeared on the podium to collect their trophies and spoke to the media in a later press conference.
 Vergne was happy with his maiden victory, calling it "extremely satisfying" as he endured a difficult season and it would improve his team's confidence in the future, "There were mistakes as a team but nevertheless, to get second places, double podiums and then a win today is an amazing feeling."
 He stated the win would put Techeetah's personnel in a positive state of mind and would return for the following the season as a stronger force in the series.
 Rosenqvist revealed that Bird was his main rival over the race weekend and his focus was to secure third place in the Drivers' Championship.
 Nevertheless, he was delighted to finish third in his rookie season because he believed it showed the effort of his team Mahindra.
-Third-place finisher López spoke of his pleasure finishing there following his first race retirement because he immediately noitced changes to his car and had been frustrated qualifying did not give him the opportunity to demonstrate it.
+Third-place finisher López spoke of his pleasure finishing there following his first race retirement because he immediately noticed changes to his car and had been frustrated qualifying did not give him the opportunity to demonstrate it.